huang-laboratory/EMReady/README.md

 # EMReady v2.1.2

+EMReady is a software suite for improvment and annotation of cryo-EM maps using deep learning.

 All historical versions and downloadable assets can be found on the project Releases page.

 ## 📄 Overview